sarjona/moodle-docker/README.md

 * `MOODLE_BRANCH`.
 The Moodle branch to be cloned.
 If left undefined, the default branch `main` is employed.
 * `DATAFILE`.
 When specified, this feature file initializes the Moodle site with essential data.
 The value should be URL encoded.
 * `INSTALLADMINER`.
 Add this variable, set to any value, to install adminer.
+* `CLONEALL`.
+If not set, a shallow clone is created, truncating the history to reduce the clone size.
+Set to `1` for a full clone.

 For a practical demonstration, launch a Gitpod workspace with the 'main' branch patch for [MDL-79912](https://tracker.moodle.org/browse/MDL-79912).
 Simply open the following URL in your web browser (note that MOODLE_REPOSITORY should be URL encoded).
 The password for the **admin** user is **test**: